Promotion in Geistes- und Sozialwissenschaften

 Funding Information

-The 2024 Griffith University Postgraduate Research Scholarship has an annual stipend of $33,480 (indexed) for a period of up to three years of full-time study.
+The 2025 Griffith University Postgraduate Research Scholarship has an annual stipend of $34,752 (indexed) for a period of up to three years of full-time study.
 Please see the GUPRS Conditions of Award for more information.
-Competitive additional stipend rates available for successful Australian Indigenous applicants.

 A successful International applicant will also be awarded a Griffith University International Postgraduate Research Scholarship to cover tuition fees for up to three years.
 Please see the GUIPRS Conditions of Award for more information.